nmshd/documentation/_docs_integrate/data-model-overview.md

 | freeText | `string` | The free text that is used to answer the RequestItem. |

 #### AcceptFormFieldRequestItemParameters

+The parameters to accept a FormFieldRequestItem.
+The response parameter must have a type that matches the `settings` of the [FormFieldRequestItem](#formfieldrequestitem).
+For example, when using [BooleanFormFieldSettings](#booleanformfieldsettings), a response of type boolean must be used.

 | Name     | Type                                            | Description                                           |
 | -------- | ----------------------------------------------- | ----------------------------------------------------- |